-- Cash:
+- Cash;

 - Securities purchased under resale agreements;

-- Sovereign bonds and corporate bonds.
+- Certificates of deposit.

-Investment securities, securities purchased under resale agreements
+Investment securities, certificates of deposit and securities purchased under resale agreements

 The Fund limits its exposure to credit risk by investing only with counterparties that have high credit ratings.
 Therefore, management does not expect any counterparty to fail to meet its obligations.